ThemeQuality

 In particular, sanitation facilities that lack privacy may not be considered safe, while facilities where menstrual hygiene cannot be practiced can prevent girls from attending school.
 Having single-sex sanitation facilities is therefore a crucial policy move to prevent widespread late enrolment at primary school and female drop out from school over time.

-The graph below shows that fewer than half of primary schools have single-sex sanitation facilities not only in sub-Saharan Africa but also in Asian countries such as Bangladesh, the Lao PDR and Nepal.
-In Afghanistan, only 26% of primary, 56% of lower secondary and 75% of upper secondary schools had access to single-sex sanitation facilities.
+The graph below shows that fewer than half of primary schools have single-sex sanitation facilities not only in sub-Saharan African countries but also in Asian countries such as Afghanistan, the Lao PDR and Nepal.
+In Indonesia, only 43% of primary, 56% of lower secondary and 65% of upper secondary schools had access to single-sex sanitation facilities.

-As the graph below shows, fewer than half of primary schools have electricity in Afghanistan, Kiribati and Nepal.
-In some sub-Saharan African countries, access to electricity is extremely rare in schools: 8% of schools have electricity in Madagascar and just 4% in the Central African Republic and Chad.
+As the graph below shows, fewer than half of primary schools have electricity in Nicaragua and Pakistan.
+In some sub-Saharan African countries, access to electricity is extremely rare in schools: 12% of schools have electricity in Madagascar and just 4% in Chad.
 Without electricity, light may be inadequate, and teachers cannot use computers for administration or training.
 A lack of electricity means there will be no ventilation, cooling or heating, which may render classrooms unsuitable for teaching and learning.

-In Egypt, while all primary schools have electricity, only 71% have access to the internet.
-The same is true for 64% of schools in Azerbaijan and 34% in Jordan.
+In Sri Lanka, while all primary schools have electricity, only 41% have access to the internet.
+The same is true for 34% of schools in Turkmenistan and 32% in Jordan.

 Many Latin American countries have schools with no electricity and no internet.
-Only around 41% of schools in Ecuador and 5% in Paraguay can say they have access to both.
+Only around 43% of schools in Ecuador and 63% in Argentina can say they have access to both.
 One exception is Uruguay, where 100% of primary schools have access to both.

 Violence